rgrupesh/Personal-Blog/content/posts/model/BERT-vs-XLNet.md

 ![](/archi.png)

-<h4>Processing</h4>
+<h4>Processing and Pre-training</h4>

-BERT undergoes three layers of embedding to ensure that the true meaning of input text is preserved.
+BERT undergoes three layers of abstraction to preserve true meaning of input text.

 ![](/embedding.png)

-<h4>Pre-training</h4>

 BERT is pre-trained on two NLP tasks:
 - Masked Language Modelling

-    In a broad sense, it replaces word with ```[MASK]``` token and trains in such a way that model will be able to predict missing word.
+In a broad sense, it replaces word with [MASK] token and trains in such a way that model will be able to predict missing word.

 - Next Sentence Prediction

 Here, given two sentences – A and B, model is asked to predict, is B the actual next sentence that comes after A in the corpus, or just a random sentence?

 Lastly, we fine tune this pre-trained model to perform specific NLP task.